-Events Horizon: Olga is stuck in a studio apartment, which has a wall with many doors and cupboards, a front door which doesn’t open and no windows: she cannot figure out what has happened, she only knows that she cannot escape.
+Events Horizon – "Best new play" Riccione Award 2016 - tells the story of Olga who is stuck in a studio apartment, which has a wall with many doors and cupboards, a front door which doesn’t open and no windows: she cannot figure out what has happened, she only knows that she cannot escape.
 When she tries to open one of the doors on the wall, she immediately comes back from another one and continues to stay there.
 At some point, however, she realizes that time is messed up and that every time she leaves, she enters a different time of her life.

 Date/Time: Tuesday May 14 at 6:30 pm

 Title: A Notebook for Winter - Un quaderno per l’Inverno

 Playwright: Armando Pirozzi

 Translator: Adriana Rossetto * The translation of Events Horizon would not have been possible without the involvement and support of Premio Riccione

 Title: Events Horizon - l’Orizzonte degli Eventi